 Both the E-620 and the E-450 have been discontinued, but can regularly be found used on ebay.
 The E-620 was replaced by the Olympus E-600, while the E-450 does not have a direct successor.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Olympus E-620 and the Olympus E-620?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Olympus E-620: